 GOVERNMENT AGENCIES: Federal, state, and local government agencies recruit for their summer intern program, graduate honor program (not all agencies have these) or for entry-level attorney positions.

 Please note: In the past, the Cook County State's Attorney's Office (CCSAO) has made arrangements to interview graduating students who have previously worked for them whether or not the students meet the stated hiring criteria.
 Graduating students interested in working for the CCSAO must register for an on-campus interview to obtain consideration for employment.
 In addition, the City of Chicago Dept. of Law has a City of Chicago residency requirement for all of its law clerks and new attorneys at the time of hire.
-Also, 3Ls interested in working for the SEC must apply through the fall interview program to be considered for an entry level attorney position.

 CORPORATE LAW DEPARTMENTS: Corporate law departments seldom hire attorneys directly out of law school and most do not participate in on-campus interviews.
 See the list of participating employers in the Symplicity Document Library to determine whether any corporate law departments will be interviewing during this year's Fall Recruiting Program.